-Applicable Net Asset Value in case of Multiple applications/transactions received under all open-ended Schemes of the Fund: All transactions as per conditions mentioned below shall be aggregated and closing NAV of the day on which funds for respective transaction (irrespective of source of funds) are available for utilization.
+Applicable Net Asset Value in case of Multiple applications/transactions received under all open-ended Schemes of the Fund:

+All transactions as per conditions mentioned below shall be aggregated and closing NAV of the day on which funds for respective transaction (irrespective of source of funds) are available for utilization.

 - 1) All transactions received on same Business Day (as per cut-off timing and Time stamping rule). - 2) Aggregation of transactions shall be applicable to the Scheme. - 3) Transactions shall include purchases, additional purchases and exclude Switches, SIP/STP and trigger transactions. - 4) Aggregation of transactions shall be done on the basis of investor/s/Unit Holder/s Permanent Account Number (PAN).
 In case of joint holding in folios, transactions with similar holding pattern will be aggregated.
 The principle followed for such aggregation will be similar as applied for compilation of Consolidated Account Statement (CAS). - 5) All transactions will be aggregated where investor holding pattern is same as stated in point no.4 above. - 6) Only transactions in the same Scheme of the Fund shall be clubbed.
-It will include transactions at Plans/Options level (i.e. Regular Plan, Direct Plan, IDCW Option, Growth Option, etc). - 7) Transactions in the name of minor received through guardian will not be aggregated with the transaction in the name of same guardian.
-However, two or more transactions in folios of a minor received through same guardian will be considered for aggregation. - 8) In the case funds are received on separate days and are available for utilization on different business days before the cut off time, the applicable NAV shall be of the Business day/s on which the cleared funds are available for utilization for the respective application amount. - 9) Irrespective the date and time of debit to the customer bank accounts, the date and time of actual credit in the Scheme's bank account, which could be different due settlement cycle in the banking industry, would be considered for applicability of NAV. - 10) Investors are advised to make use of digital/electronic payment to transfer the funds to the Scheme's bank account.
+It will include transactions at Plans/Options level (i.e. Regular Plan, Direct Plan, IDCW Option, Growth Option, etc).

+- 7) Transactions in the name of minor received through guardian will not be aggregated with the transaction in the name of same guardian.
+However, two or more transactions in folios of a minor received through same guardian will be considered for aggregation.
+8) In the case funds are received on separate days and are available for utilization on different business days before the cut off time, the applicable NAV shall be of the Business day/s on which the - application amount.

+9) Irrespective the date and time of debit to the customer bank accounts, the date and time of actual credit in the Scheme's bank account, which could be different due settlement cycle in the banking industry, would be considered for applicability of NAV.